bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 - `GATK HaplotypeCaller template
   <https://github.com/chapmanb/bcbio-nextgen/blob/master/config/templates/gatk-variant.yaml>`_ --
-  Run GATK best practices, including base quality score recalibration, realignment and HaplotypeCaller variant calling.
-This requires a license from Broad for commercial use, and manually installing GATK after downloading from the Broad website or Appistry (see :ref:`extra-install`).
+  Run GATK best practices, including Base Quality Score Recalibration, realignment and HaplotypeCaller variant calling.
+This requires a license from Broad for commercial use.
+You need to manually install GATK along with bcbio using downloads from the GATK Broad site or Appistry (see :ref:`extra-install`).

-Another good source of inspiration are the inputs from the :ref:`example-pipelines`, which may help identify other configuration variables of interest.
+Another good source of inspiration are the configuration files from the :ref:`example-pipelines`, which may help identify other configuration variables of interest.